h3xcat/nixie-clock-fw/README.md

 # Current Features

-* Timezones with DST (DST can be set to None, EU, or US modes)
+* **Timezones with DST:** DST can be set to None, EU, or US modes.
-* GPS synchronization (detects baud rate by itself, should be compatible with most GPS modules using NMEA protocol)
+* **GPS synchronization:** Firmware is able to detect the baud rate by itself, should be compatible with most GPS modules using NMEA protocol over serial.
-* Anti cathode poisoning (Various modes and customizable intervals)
+* **Anti cathode poisoning (ACD):** The ACD include various modes with customizable intervals)
-* Display Interface (Gives easy control over the nixie tubes)
+* **Display Interface:** Provides easy control over the nixie tubes.
-* RTTL player (Functional but not incorporated)
+* **RTTL player:** The RTTL player itself is completed, but needs Alarm implementation before its usable.

 # TODO